 - Licensing laws require venues serving alcohol to be attached to hotels or private clubs*.

 - It’s illegal to drink in the street or a public place or be under the influence of alcohol in a public space.

 - The legal drinking age in Abu Dhabi to buy alcohol and be served in bars/restaurants is 21 years old (though the fine print of the law as we discovered, alcohol can actually be consumed from age 18).

 So the basic premise – over 21’s should drink only in licensed venues and behave yourself!

 Nearly all hotels in Abu Dhabi serve alcohol from a bar or restaurant.
-There are a limited few which are designated “dry” or “Family” and will not have a bar on-site – if this is important to you, do check the details before booking a hotel in Abu Dhabi.
+A limited few are designated “dry” or “Family” and will not have a bar on-site – if this is important to you, do check the details before booking a hotel in Abu Dhabi.

 Non-Muslim expatriates in the UAE are permitted to purchase alcohol from specialised stores if they purchase an alcohol license.

 How do I get an Alcohol license in Abu Dhabi?